ams-hackers/gbforth/docs/code-words.md

 # Code Words

-Code words are the most primitives words in dmg-forth, and are defined in [assembler](./assembler.md).
+Code words are the most primitives words in gbforth, and are defined in [assembler](./assembler.md).
 The *core library* contains a lot of these primitives already, but sometimes you may need to write new code words yourself.